 Expect some of the best food ever!
 Not just with the included meals, but also because you have a local guide at your disposal who can recommend the best places to eat depending on what you want or need to meet any dietary restrictions.
 I’m a vegetarian and never lacked for anything delicious to eat.

 Breakfasts are included in the tour, and typically part of the hotel breakfasts which offered complete western and Vietnamese breakfast foods.
-A few lunch and dinners throughout the 10 days are part of the tour, as well.
+A few lunches and dinners throughout the 10 days are part of the tour, as well.

 On the first night in Hanoi, our group had a delicious first meal together at KOTO, a restaurant partnered with the Intrepid Foundation.
 (If you didn’t know, Intrepid is a B Corp, which means they’ve committed to be a force for good and to put purpose before profit.)
 KOTO is a program that trains disadvantaged kids in hospitality and culinary skills.